ManageIQ/manageiq-design/UX/ui-service/designer/Dialogs/design.md

 - Filling in the Help Text field on an element will provide the consumer with information about the purpose of the element and how it should be populated.

 ![An element with help text](img/DialogEditor-08.png)
-- If an element has a populated Help Text field (not undefined) the rendered element in the dialog will be accompanied by a [Field Level Help](https://www.patternfly.org/pattern-library/forms-and-controls/field-level-help/#_)icon.
+- If an element has a populated Help Text field (not undefined) the rendered element in the dialog will be accompanied by a [Field Level Help](https://www.patternfly.org/pattern-library/forms-and-controls/field-level-help/#_) icon.
 - Elements with undefined Help Text will not have this icon

 ![Enabling searchability in a dropdown](img/DialogEditor-09.png)